Rugby-France near full strength for last World Cup warm-up v Australia | Sports-Games

 Rugby-France near full strength for last World Cup warm-up v Australia

-France are back to near full strength for their final World Cup warm-up international against Australia as coach Fabien Galthie on Thursday announced his team for the weekend clash.
-He has paired Matthieu Jalibert with captain Antoine Duont at halfback in a clear signal that Jalibert will be the first-choice flyhalf at the World Cup where the French start against New Zealand at the Stade de France on Sept.
-8.
+France will be back to near full strength for their final World Cup warm-up international against Australia as coach Fabien Galthie on Thursday announced his team for the weekend clash in Paris.
+He has paired Matthieu Jalibert with captain Antoine Dupont at halfback.

+France will be back to near full strength for their final World Cup warm-up international against Australia as coach Fabien Galthie on Thursday announced his team for the weekend clash in Paris.

+He has paired Matthieu Jalibert with captain Antoine Dupont at halfback.
+That strongly suggests Jalibert will be the first-choice flyhalf at the World Cup, where the French start against New Zealand also in Paris on Sept.
+8, though Galthie declined to confirm that would be the case.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)